-We encourage, educate and empower people with sickle cell and their families to take control of their health and improve their quality of life.
+We bring information to people with sickle cell and their families in Washington State.
 By partnering with local health care providers, the state's newborn screening program, families, schools and communities, we ensure that all those affected by sickle cell have access to education, resources, counseling and coordinated care.

 Several fun events around the corner!
 In May, the Seattle Sickle Cell Task Force is hosting an adult retreat and Camp Korey is hosting a Sickle Cell Family Weekend.
 Click below to learn more.